 Mama was shouting orders left and right which, in fact, caused more confusion for everyone if you ask me (and I guess you kind of did ask me since you are reading my blog.)
 The average age of employees there was somewhere around 82, which makes it a little tough for them to toss around heavy and awkward rafts.

-One particular employee (goes by Captain, sorta creepy in a House of 1000 Corpses kind of way), he basically yelled at me to grab my raft off of the top of the bus.
-I have run a few rivers, a lot of the outfitters will have you help carry the raft and paddles to and from the river, but generally, they don’t make you try and catch the heavy boats while they toss them off a school bus onto your head.
+One particular employee ( who was sorta creepy in a House of 1000 Corpses kind of way), he basically yelled at me to grab my raft off of the top of the bus.
+I have run a few rivers before and a lot of the outfitters will have you help carry the raft and paddles to and from the river.
+Generally, though, they don’t make you try and catch the heavy boat while they toss it off a school bus onto your head

 After the run, we changed into dry clothes and had a picnic lunch at one of the many picnic tables lining the river.
 It is a lot of fun to sit and watch the other rafters and kayakers pass by.
 If you forget to bring your lunch with you, there are a few places around to get a bite to eat, and Bryson City is a short drive down the mountain.

 The Nantahala River is a great day trip if you live close enough-only a few hours from Charlotte, and there is an abundance of cabins and lodges for rent if you need to stay a little longer.